 When to Seek Medical Help

-Visit a health professional in case burning is intensive, repeated, or combined with such symptoms as weight loss, vomiting, black stool, or problems with swallowing.
-This may be a sign of ulcers, GERD, or something more severe.
+Consult a healthcare professional if burning is intense, recurring, or accompanied by weight loss, vomiting, black stools, or difficulty swallowing.
+These may indicate ulcers, GERD, or something more serious.

 How Urgent Care Can Help